 While habeas corpus has not yet been applied to a nonhuman animal, its application in this context should not be viewed as unjustified.
 The very history of habeas corpus is one of radical change.
-Habeas corpus has historically been used in novel factual situations where no precise legal vehicle exists.
+Habeas corpus has historically been used in novel factual situations where no other legal vehicle exists.

-Innocent humans who are given habeas corpus relief by the courts have many similarities to captive nonhuman animals like Kiko.
-Both have done nothing wrong, both are intelligent, and both suffer as a result of their unjust confinement.
-We respectfully request that this Court reflect on the possibility that our humanity and pursuit of justice may be improved if it recognizes a limited universe of legal personhood that affords the possibility of providing relief to some nonhuman animals in particularly egregious conditions.
-For the reasons above, Kiko should be classified as a legal person and granted a writ of habeas corpus.
+Innocent humans who are given habeas corpus relief by the courts have many similarities to captive nonhuman animals like Tommy and Kiko.
+Both have done nothing wrong, both are autonomous, and both suffer as a result of their unjust confinement.
+We respectfully request that this Court recognize an expanded providing relief to some nonhuman animals in particularly egregious conditions.

+- but still limited - universe of legal personhood that affords the possibility of granted a writ of habeas corpus.